Deion-F/squareverse/QUICKSTART.md

 ### Physics in Action ⚛️
 - Watch a heavy square (red) slam into a light one (blue)
-- The light square gets pushed away!
+- The light square gets pushed away in the direction of the heavy square!
-- The heavy square barely slows down
+- The heavy square continues its path without bouncing
-- Multiple light squares can block a heavy one together
+- Squares show an "X" when they're unable to move in any direction
+- Use "Track Movement" to see the path squares have taken
+- Squares try alternative directions when blocked (opposite first, then random)

 ## 6. Troubleshooting